sadhal/gradle-spingboot-seed/README.md

 # Log in as developer in to the Web Console and CLI.
 Links and instructions are provided by oc cluster up command.
 # Create projects for demo:
 oc new-project jenkins
-oc new-project contacts-dev
+oc new-project contacts-be-dev
-oc new-project contacts-test
+oc new-project contacts-be-test

 # Enter the jenkins project from Web Console.
 Add to project - jenkins pipeline.
 Even ephemeral works for this demo.
 Or from CLI:
 oc new-app --template=jenkins-ephemeral -n jenkins